Al-Ansar (Iraq): Pasht Ashan massacre

 The Communist Party made a deal with the Patriotic Union of Kurdistan (PUK), one of the two main Kurdish factions.
-However, only two weeks after the deal with PUK, the Communist Party shifted its alliances to the arch-rival of PUK, the Kurdistan Democratic Party (KDP).
-This shift of alliance was motivated by the willingness of PUK to reach an agreement with Saddam Hussein's regime.
+However, only two weeks after the deal with PUK, the Communist Party shifted its alliances to the arch-rival of PUK, the Kurdish Democratic Party (KDP).
+This shift of alliance was motivated by the willingness of PUK to reach an agreement with the Saddam Hussein government.
 The immediate result of the shift was that al-Ansar was put in the line of fire between the warring Kurdish factions.
 In May 1983 al-Ansar forces entered the Pasht Ashan area, a zone that both PUK and KDP claimed as part of their sphere of influence.
 PUK forces attacked the Communist Party headquarters, and massacred 150 al-Ansar fighters and other Communist Party members.
 A radio station run by the Communist Party was destroyed by the PUK peshmerga.
 The PUK peshmerga also seized ammunitions and food supplies of al-Ansar.
 Several Communist Party members, including members of the party politburo, were captured by PUK.
 After the attack al-Ansar was no longer en effective guerrilla force.

-Within the Iraqi Communist Party (Central Command) (a splinter group that had opposed the alliance between the Iraqi Communist Party and the Ba'ath Party), claims were made that the Pasht Ashan massacre had been deliberately provoked by the Communist Party leadership.
+Within the Iraqi Communist Party-Central Command (a splinter-group that had opposed the alliance between the Iraqi Communist Party and the Baath Party), claims were made that the Pasht Ashan massacre had been deliberately provoked by the Communist Party leadership.
 According to this version of events, the Communist Party leadership would have used the killings to remove oppositional forces inside the party (who called for the holding of a new party congress).

 End of the movement

-In June 1987 the movement suffered another severe set-back, as over 150 fighters were killed.
+After the Pasht Ashan massacre, in June 1987 the movement suffered another severe set-back, as another 150 fighters were killed.
 The report to the 1998 sixth party congress of the Iraqi Communist Party identified that confusion between the politburo and the local guerrilla forces had been the cause of the defeat.
-As the partisan forces lost their military capacity, they developed into an appendage to the major Kurdish forces, with whom the Communist Party built alliances.
-The communist partisan forces had de facto come under control of the Kurdish section of the Communist Party.

-The June–July 1987 meeting of the Central Committee of the Iraqi Communist Party decided to put the Kurdish section in charge of al-Ansar.
-In May 1988 the Central Committee decided to dissolve the Central Military Bureau and formalize the transfer of leadership of the partisan forces to the Kurdish section of the party.
-By this time al-Ansar was largely defunct.
-According to estimates from the Communist Party, around 1,200 of its fighters were killed during the nine years of armed struggle.
+The June–July 1987 meeting of the Central Committee of the Iraqi Communist Party decided to put al-Ansar in control of the Kurdish faction of the party after the Arab faction failed to lead it.
+However, by that time, al-Ansar was largely defunct.
+According to estimates from the Iraqi Communist Party, around 1,200 of al-Ansar were killed during nine years of armed struggle.